LegitSuperfall/My_Tool_Compendium/The List.md

 <br><br>

 I use **[Vivaldi](https://vivaldi.com)** as my browser.
 It's very private as they collect pretty much no data.
+They don't have to do that because that's not how they make money.
 (That's kind of why i switched away from OperaGX.
-That and how much ram gx uses.
-If i leave it on it will just keep using more and more ram, even if i'm just watching yt.)
-They don't have to do that because that's not how they make money.
-It's made by the original creator of Opera.<br>
+That, and how much ram gx uses.
+If i leave it on it will just keep using more and more ram, even if i'm not doing anything.)
+It's actually made by the original creator of Opera.<br>
-But the reason i actually like it is because of how goddamn customizable it is.
+That's why i switched, but the reason i actually like it is because of how goddamn customizable it is.

 #### Some features i use include:

 	- You can move/remove/add __every__ button on the browser (within reason lol).
 	  This includes dropdown menus (when you right click on anything) You can even add links to dropdown menus.

 	- It has a few different ways of displaying the tabs like tab stacking.
 (I keep mine to the right)

 	- You can create a web panel (sidebar applet) from (i think) every website.
 	  I'm using discord through a web panel right now.

 	- Some built in applets like a reading list, a notepad (you can right click on text to copy/paste notes), email, calendar, and even a translator.

 	- Tab tilling.
 Instead of having to open a different window and making both windows smaller, you can just have both tabs open on the same window.